DeeNewcum/termdetect/README.md

-People have different approaches to setting their $TERM:

-* Accept whatever your terminal initially suggests, and hope for the best.
-* Hard-code $TERM to your most-used terminal.
-Put up with any problems that happen whenever you use a different terminal.
-* Set it to "vt100", so that things will at least minimally work.
-* Manually set it, based on what you can remember about what terminfo entries are available and which terminal you're currently using.

-Ultimately, whenever $TERM is automatically set, you get the lowest common denominator.
-The terminal doesn't want to suggest too aggressive of a $TERM, because it doesn't know what your remote machines' terminfos support.
-And your remote computers don't want to change it to something too aggressive because they don't know whether your terminal can actually support all the fancy features.

-What if there was a way for Vim to know *for sure* if it was talking to a 256 color terminal or not?

-Fortunately, there is.
+If you use multiple server OS's or multiple terminal emulators, there isn't a good way to automatically set the $TERM variable.

+The terminal-emulator doesn't know what terminfo entries are available on the remote machine, and the remote machine doesn't know exactly what your terminal is actually capable of, so both sides make blind guesses.

+termdetect solves this problem by [running a series of ANSI queries](https://github.com/DeeNewcum/termdetect/blob/master/doc/termmatch.md#capability-names-tests) on the terminal, and looking up the responses in a table of known terminals.
+This allows the remote machine to know *exactly* what terminal it's talking to.

     $ termdetect
                 terminal:   vte / gnome-terminal / xfce4-terminal